-The rise of publicly documented “starting over” journeys reveals not just a desire for freedom, but a deeper need for validation, which is one shaped by a culture that rewards visibility over authenticity.
+The rise of publicly documented “starting over” journeys reveals not just a desire for freedom, but a deeper need for validation, one shaped by a culture that rewards visibility over authenticity.

 I have been told a few times in my life that I am an “old soul.”
 For a long time, I didn’t fully understand what that meant.
 Was it something I was supposed to grow into, or something I already was?
 If you ask me today, my answer is simple: yes.
 Not because it sounds poetic or appealing, but because I have come to value a way of living that feels quiet, grounded, and uninterested in constant explanation.